By Staff writer

 The agency said impairment charges were also lower for most of the peer group in Q4, as previous significant increases in loan loss coverage ratios have resulted in adequate financial buffers.

-"We expect a rise in impairment charges in 2017, however, driven by the continued economic slowdown," said Bhojnagarwala.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"We expect a rise in impairment charges in 2017, however, driven by the continued economic slowdown," said Bhojnagarwala.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.